 City Island / Bethune Cookman University is a suburban neighborhood (based on population density) located in Daytona Beach, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 City Island / Bethune Cookman University real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Island / Bethune Cookman University neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the City Island / Bethune Cookman University neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Daytona Beach, the City Island / Bethune Cookman University neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.